 - Selling with Freestone Properties

 Let’s start with the preliminary steps.
-In order to sell your house for full market value, it’s imperative to have your home ready for the market.
+To sell your house for full market value, it’s imperative to have your home ready for the market.
 This includes addressing necessary repairs and deferred maintenance, adding curb appeal, and even staging.

 Repairs and Maintenance